201851019-iiitv/KalamQuizApp/README.md

 ## This is Flutter Based basic App.

-This is test your Knowledge, what you Know our honourable Former president APJ Abdul kalam.
+This is test your Knowledge, what you Know our honourable Former president `APJ Abdul kalam`.

-Assumes local installation of  'Flutter' ,'Android Studio','Android Emulator'.
+Assumes local installation of  `Android Studio` ,`Flutter`,`Android Emulator`.